Revant-Bisht/ArrythmiaClassifier/PROJECT_PLAN.md

    - Inference runs via a lightweight FastAPI backend (or ONNX in-browser for speed)

 3. **Scroll CTA**
-   - At the bottom: "See How We Built This ↓"
+   - At the bottom: "See How I Built This ↓"

 ---